apigee/devrel/labs/eventarc-apihub/lab.md

 ## Step 1: An API Developer creates/updates an API in the hub

-Customers have shown a great interest in automating at scale the publication of API proxies in their fully managed Apigee X organization in correspondence of the publication from the developers of the specifications docs onto the Apigee Api hub; the API proxies could be generated autonomously either as pass-through proxies (or as compliant and pre-populated by a given set of pre-configured Policy configurations and even a standard template including flow callouts to common organization and/or environment level resources).
+Customers have shown a great interest in automating at scale the publication of API proxies in their fully managed Apigee X organization in correspondence of the publication from the developers of the specifications docs onto the Apigee API hub; the API proxies could be generated autonomously either as pass-through proxies (or as compliant and pre-populated by a given set of pre-configured Policy configurations and even a standard template including flow callouts to common organization and/or environment level resources).

 We want to define a sequence of events that can be autonomously generated and handled in occurrence of each.
-These events correspond to the first entry point for the API hub emitting an Eventarc trigger when an API developer interacts with the Api hub user interface; we will describe what happens next in Step 2.
+These events correspond to the first entry point for the API hub emitting an Eventarc trigger when an API developer interacts with the API hub user interface; we will describe what happens next in Step 2.

 For simplicity, the high level detail above shows the scenario where the API Proxy bundle being a straightforward pass-through proxy, i.e. the proxy bundle does not exist yet and does not need to be retrieved in advance of its manipulation (it is simply created without policies) from the GIT Repository.

-## Step 2: Api hub emits an Eventarc trigger
+## Step 2: API hub emits an Eventarc trigger
-Api hub emits an Eventarc trigger event upon one of the configured events that we want an automation task to act upon (according to step 1); we will describe in greater detail in the following steps what actions are initiated according to such conditions being met.
+API hub emits an Eventarc trigger event upon one of the configured events that we want an automation task to act upon (according to step 1); we will describe in greater detail in the following steps what actions are initiated according to such conditions being met.
 Each individual trigger event will initiate a new instance of the Workflows execution.

 ## Step 3: An instance of GCP Workflows is started
 All orchestration presented here is easily implemented using configuration in Google Cloud Workflows.
 The workflow engine is serverless and runs in Google Cloud; it is hence a cloud native tool that can be configured to initiate workflows on receiving an Eventarc specific trigger.

 Workflows is configured to initiate when the Eventarc trigger coming from API hub on new events corresponding  to either:
-- the creation of a new API in Api hub starting from its SOAP WSDL or OpenAPI specs;
+- the creation of a new API in API hub starting from its SOAP WSDL or OpenAPI specs;
-- the update of an existing API in Api hub, when a new version for its OpenAPI specs have been uploaded or - for example - when the corresponding SOAP WSDL file has been amended with a new version (or, for REST API endpoints, a different OpenAPI specification file is uploaded).
+- the update of an existing API in API hub, when a new version for its OpenAPI specs have been uploaded or - for example - when the corresponding SOAP WSDL file has been amended with a new version (or, for REST API endpoints, a different OpenAPI specification file is uploaded).

-Also note that an alternative (separate) entry point for the orchestration pipelines described in this article is the publication from an authorized Apigee API management console (at https://apigee.google.com) user of either a new API proxy or a new version of an existing API proxy.
+Also note that an alternative (separate) entry point for the orchestration pipelines described in this article is the publication from an authorized Apigee API management console user of either a new API proxy or a new version of an existing API proxy.

 An example using the Google Cloud portal on how to configure at Step 2 a new trigger for the scenario described in Step 3.b is included below.
 Each corresponding new event will initiate a new instance of Workflows.
 Triggers can obviously be also configured via gcloud; this would be the optimal and recommended approach when using automation; how to do it is described here.

 ## Step 4: Cloud Build is invoked
 Cloud Build is responsible for preparing the proxy bundle, this is the one that will be deployed.
-Optionally (as described in this lab use case) additional open source tools will need to be invoked to prepare the API proxy bundle starting from the API spec that has been uploaded to the Api hub, which contains the OpenAPI specs of the proxy and the full WSDL of the SOAP interface for which the client wants to be able to automatically prepare a pass-though or more sophisticated API proxy.
+Optionally (as described in this lab use case) additional open source tools will need to be invoked to prepare the API proxy bundle starting from the API spec that has been uploaded to the API hub, which contains the OpenAPI specs of the proxy and the full WSDL of the SOAP interface for which the client wants to be able to automatically prepare a pass-though or more sophisticated API proxy.

 The open source tools used are also added to the additional resources section of this article and are openapi2apigee and wsdl2apigee.
 They are publicly available on github.com.